-Caper Town - The Democratic Alliance will tackle the plight of backyarders without access to services in Cape Town, the party's mayoral candidate Patricia de Lille told ward candidates on Tuesday.
+The DA will tackle the plight of backyarders without access to services in Cape Town, the party’s mayoral candidate Patricia de Lille told ward candidates today.

 “Over the next five years, the city will conduct engineering surveys of backyarder communities to assess the scale of services needed,” De Lille said in a speech in the Cape Town council chamber.

 “Once we have the information in hand, especially where city property is concerned, we can begin the provision of bulk infrastructure that will help people to improve their own lives.”

 She said the DA would encourage backyarders to register their details on the public housing list so that they can be integrated into formal settlements.

 De Lille promised that the party would expand its indigent services and re-assess the threshold for municipal rates rebates on an annual basis to make sure that all families in need get assistance from local government.

 But she added that poverty reduction could only be achieved if jobs were created.

 Local government would help to achieve this through planning and policies designed to create a climate that attracts investment.

 With this in mind, one of the first things the DA planned to do after the May 18 local government elections was to start work on the next phase of the metro fibre optic network.